openwrt/packages/net/adblock/files/README.md

 * **disable active dns probing in windows 10:** to prevent a yellow exclamation mark on your internet connection icon (which wrongly means connected, but no internet), please change the following registry key/value from "1" to "0" _HKLM\SYSTEM\CurrentControlSet\Services\NlaSvc\Parameters\Internet\EnableActiveProbing_

 ## Further adblock config options
-* usually the pre-configured adblock setup works quite well and no manual config overrides are needed, all listed options apply to the 'global' config section:
+* usually the pre-configured adblock setup works quite well and no manual overrides are needed
+* the following options apply to the 'global' config section:
     * adb\_enabled => main switch to enable/disable adblock service (default: '0', disabled)
     * adb\_debug => enable/disable adblock debug output (default: '0', disabled)
+    * adb\_fetchutil => name of the used download utility: 'uclient-fetch', 'wget', 'curl', 'aria2c', 'wget-nossl'. 'busybox' (default: 'uclient-fetch')
+    * adb\_fetchparm => special config options for the download utility (default: not set)
     * adb\_dns => select the dns backend for your environment: 'dnsmasq', 'unbound', 'named', 'kresd' or 'dnscrypt-proxy' (default: 'dnsmasq')
     * adb\_dnsdir => target directory for the generated blocklist 'adb_list.overall' (default: not set, use dns backend default)
     * adb\_trigger => set the startup trigger to a certain interface, to 'timed' or to 'none' (default: 'wan')

+* the following options apply to the 'extra' config section:
     * adb\_triggerdelay => additional trigger delay in seconds before adblock processing begins (default: '1')
-    * adb\_fetch => full path to a dedicated download utility, see example below (default: not set, use wget default)
-    * adb\_fetchparm => options for the download utility, see example below (default: not set, use wget default options)
     * adb\_forcedns => force dns requests to local resolver (default: '0', disabled)
     * adb\_forcesrt => force overall sort on low memory devices with less than 64 MB RAM (default: '0', disabled)
     * adb\_backup_mode => do not automatically update blocklists during startup, use backups instead (default: '0', disabled)